 During peak hours you are much more likely to be asked for a set price than on the meter simply due to supply and demand.
 Drivers will normally want to avoid very short trips unless you flash some cash and make your intentions to pay well clearly known.

-If you get asked the question, know the answer.
+If you get asked “The Question”, know the answer.
 State clearly where you want to go and how much you are willing to pay.
-Travelling by taxi during peak hour is not fun because the traffic congestion means the ride will be double the duration of when the traffic is light.
+Travelling by taxi during peak hours is not fun because the traffic congestion means the ride will be 2-4 times the duration of when the traffic is light.

 At almost all of Bali’s tourist attractions, including waterfalls, temples, Bali swings, beaches and beach clubs, a cartel of local drivers have a monopoly on transport.
 This means ride-sharing app operators will not be allowed to pick passengers up, often at the very real threat of physical violence.
 It also means you can’t call a taxi to come and collect you.